Higher and foundation tier

 The fact that there were two dots tells us that the ink coloring

 is not a pure substance but that

 it is a mixture of two other chemicals.
 The Rf value for the magenta dot is:

 The green ink also produced two dots on the chromatogram, so like the red ink it also is not a pure substance but it consists of two other coloured chemicals, one blue and one yellow.
 The Rf value for the blue dot/coloring would be:

 Rf = 5cm/9cm=0.55

-It should be noted that if the solvent, temperature or type of chromatography paper used in a chromatography experiment is changed then the Rf values will change.
+It should be noted that if the solvent, temperature or type of chromatography paper used in a chromatography experiment is changed then the Rf values will also change.
 The Rf values are ONLY true if the same conditions are used for repeated experiments.
 However if two substances have the same Rf values under the same conditions it is highly likely they are the same substances.
 This is how chromatography can be used to identify unknown substances.

 Chromatography can also be used to identify substances.
 You can compare the Rf values for known substances with your unknown e.g. The chromatogram below shows 5 known substances A,B,C,D and E. Each of these known substances are pure as only one "dot" or "smudge" was produced on the chromatography paper.
 The unknown substance is composed of 3 separate substances.
 Two of the three substances in the unknown match up with substances B and D and a third substance in the unknown mixture is still unidentified as it matched up with none of the other known substances.